-Over two million installs protecting homes, businesses, governments, educational institutions - directly or through service providers.
+Over three million installs protecting homes, businesses, governments, educational institutions - directly or through service providers.

 The faster the CPU, and the more memory at its disposal, the more traffic a pfSense Plus instance can process.

 Throughput is measured in Mbps or Gbps.
 But, a more important measuring stick is packets per second.
 Smaller packets translates to more packets per second, and larger packets translates to fewer.
 IMIX is a good real-world benchmark.

 Encrypted traffic takes processing cycles, and encryption schemas vary in their impact on processing speed.

 A light firewall ruleset will have far less impact on throughput than a heavy set of ACLs, Snort rules and content filters.

 A Guideline: pfSense Plus on a Netgate Appliance

 Given the above, we can't say what your exact performance will be.
 But, we can give you a benchmark for general competitive comparison.
 The diagram below shows performance figures for our largest appliance, the Netgate 1541, running iperf3 traffic through pfSense Plus 21.05.